tsackton/taelgarverse/docs/campaigns/mawar-adventures/notes/the-ciphered-scroll.md

 *(6)* Nadine is back!
-I have reached the western coast of the Mawakel peninsula, I am staying in the small town of Medin.
+I have reached the western coast of the Mawakel peninsula, I am staying in the small town of Mendin.
 Many pass through here, and there is even a small Chardonian trade mission.
 It is a good place for me.
 Just north is a salt lizardfolk town so access to gatza, and the gatza-addled, is easy, and there is enough coming and going that they are rarely missed.
-But the secrets of Airion’s research do not seem to have helped, for I have had four more failures.
+But the secrets in Airion's books do not seem to have helped, for I have had four more failures.
 Nadine assures me she was safe while I was gone, and the boys are with her.
 But I must hurry.